SAManage/Samples/Import Hardwares/README.md

 ## Overview

 This simple script imports Hardware into Samanage based on a CSV data source.
-Each row of the CSV will create a new user to Samanage as an JSON object based on the [template](https://www.samanage.com/api/hardware).
+Each row of the CSV will create a new hardware to Samanage as an JSON object based on the [template](https://www.samanage.com/api/hardware).
 In this example, each row has columns which are selected by `row["Column Name"]`.

 To run the script enter: